datanav/docs/configuration.rst

      - How many connections over the ``pool_size`` are allowed before refusing to establish a incoming connection.
 This means that the absolute hard limit of connections in a connection pool is ``pool_size`` + ``pool_max_overflow``.
      - 10
      -

+   * - ``pool_recycle``
+     - Integer
+     - This configuration option prevents the pool from using a particular connection that has passed a certain age, and is appropriate for database backends such as MySQL that automatically close connections that have been stale after a particular period of time.
+Note that this doesn't affect any open/active connections.
+     - 1800
+     -

 The specific SQL systems available are: